ObehiGift/Portfolio-for-Project-management/README.md

 This portfolio captures how i applied real-world project management tools, methodologies, and decision-making frameworks across multiple project stages.
 From planning and budgeting to execution, this journey demonstrates my ability to manage complexity while remaining outcome-driven.

 ## 🔎Phase 1: Why Build?
 Every project needs a strong foundation, not just physically, but strategically.
 In this phase I crafted a [Business Case](https://github.com/ObehiGift/Portfolio-for-Project-management/blob/main/Business%20Case.pdf) that justified the need for the bungalow.
-I analyzed the potential use cases, estimated high-level costs and potentail alternatives.
+I analyzed the potential use cases, estimated high-level costs and potential alternatives.
 This helped clarify:
 - The project's objectives
 - Expected benefits